zieg8301/nhl_goal_light/README.md

 and run:

         $ sudo pip3 install -r requirements.txt

+**Always pass thru code to read comments and see necessary inputs for your setup!!**

 For documentation on how to wire the GPIOs with the lights and the button, pleaser refer to the "docs" folder.